gaperton/ionic-views/docs/optimization-guidelines.md

 Thus, it's beneficial that both objects and functions will not be excessively large.

+## Consider object of arrays vs array of objects

+Suppose we have an array of objects of uniform shape:

+    const points = [ { x : 1.5, y : 1.5 }, ... ];

+An object takes 2 * 8 = 16 bytes, 64-bit floats will take another 16 giving us 32 bytes per object.
+So, `points` array will take 32 * N + 4 * N = 36 * N bytes.

+Now lets turn the data structure inside out.
+It will take 24 * N + 16 bytes which is about 50% less than the previous option.

+    const points = { xs : [ 1.5, ... ], ys : [ 1.5, ... };

+Having the arrays of numbers, we can use `Float64Array`, which will give us 16 * N + 16 bytes.
+It's more than twice less than for the original code.

+    const points = { xs : new Float64Array( N ), ys : new Float64Array( N ) };

+And finally, if we switch from `Float64Array` to `Float32Array`, it will cut the size of the data structure further by half, giving us 8 * N + 16.
+Now our code is 4.5 times less memory hungry than the original one.

 ## Pack boolean flags to bitmaps

 This object holding the set of boolean flags will take about 4 x 8 = 32 bytes.